svetlin-ffw/yo-drupal-theme-generator2/README.md

 git@github.com:CodeKoalas/koality-drupal-theme-generator.git
 ```

-Remove `generator-koality-theme` if you have previously installed it:
+Remove `generator-drupal-theme` if you have previously installed it:

 _Tip: use `npm ls -g -depth=0` to see what global node modules are installed._

 ```
-npm uninstall generator-koality-theme -g
+npm uninstall generator-drupal-theme -g
 ```

 From the generator root directory [link](https://docs.npmjs.com/cli/link) your local generator files to npm: